yogawithivana/yogawithivana.github.com/source/index.markdown

 <div class="columns">

-Teaching yoga for me means inspiring and empowering, helping a student discover his inner strength and always move his limits a bit further.
-Through teaching I would like to share my passion for silence and beauty of movement, inspiring my students to revive the connection with their body and nurture the peace within.
+<p>Teaching yoga for me means inspiring and empowering, helping a student discover his inner strength and always move his limits a bit further.
+Through teaching I would like to share my passion for silence and beauty of movement, inspiring my students to revive the connection with their body and nurture the peace within.</p>

-Yoga has helped me break out of a wrong career path as a lawyer, releasing and embracing my creative self.
+<p>Yoga has helped me break out of a wrong career path as a lawyer, releasing and embracing my creative self.
 Through yoga I have discovered myself as an artist and traveller, brave and full of energy, living in a moment.
 I've discovered humility and gratitude towards the world and the beauty of being a tiny part in a larger process of life.
-Sharing my knowledge and passion is my way to express this gratitude.
+Sharing my knowledge and passion is my way to express this gratitude.</p>

 <p class="centeredimage"><img src="images/Siddhasana.jpg" alt="Siddhasana"></img></p>